-Tower of Babel 101 I had the blessing of teaching a lesson about the Tower of Babel.
-I must admit, I thought that this lesson would be rather "simple" to prepare and deliver.
-After all, most of the students in my
+Tower of pride!
+I had the blessing of teaching a Sunday School lesson about the Tower of Babel, but I must admit, I was foolish to think that this lesson would be "simple" to prepare and deliver.
+I figured that most of the students in my class ( grade three) must have heard this story…

 Saint Pachomios was born to pagan parents and was a soldier in the army of the Roman Empire – not a likely candidate for the future role of founder of Communal Monasticism.